CAC Payback Period: Formula, Benchmarks, and SaaS Examples

 These ranges align with the Bessemer State of the Cloud 2024 benchmarks and the OpenView / High Alpha 2024 SaaS Benchmarks based on 800+ companies.

-• Use both: LTV:CAC for strategy, payback period for cash flow
+- Use both: LTV:CAC for strategy, payback for cash flow

-Calculate your LTV with the CLTV Calculator to pair with your CAC data.
+Calculate your LTV with the CLTV Calculator to pair with your CAC data, then map both alongside the CAC payback period.

-See the SaaS financial model that includes CAC inputs for how to build this into a forecast.
+See the SaaS financial model that includes CAC inputs for how to build the CAC payback period into a forecast.

 How to Reduce CAC Payback Period (Four Levers)